Caleb-Wishart/DECO3801-2021-Sem-2/README.md

 * Caleb Wishart (Sysadmin | Back-end, Client-Server Interaction)

 ## Our Website
 Doctrina is a website made for teachers to share in class activities, resources and more with each other.
 It is designed so that you - the teacher - finds it easier to do the thing you love most: teach!
-We help you find worksheets, tutorials and questions for your students so you can spoend more time teaching them, rather then putting time into creating said worksheets, tutorials and questions.
+We help you find worksheets, tutorials and questions for your students so you can spend more time teaching them, rather then putting time into creating said worksheets, tutorials and questions.
 # About
 ## Front End
 ___